 Current Disaster Relief Efforts

 The California Community Foundation’s Wildfire Relief Fund supports intermediate and long-term recovery efforts for major California wildfires, as well as preparedness efforts.
-Since the Wildfire Relief Fund opened in 2003, we have raised $3.5 million altogether to support relief and recovery efforts in the aftermath of devastating wildfires in California.
-Grants from the Wildfire Relief […]Learn More
+Since the Wildfire Relief Fund opened in 2003, we have raised $5 million to support relief and recovery efforts in the aftermath of devastating California wildfires.
+Grants from the Wildfire Relief Fund have […]Learn More